The Instruments

 The

-(lyde is the Danish word for sound) and are simple pot lids stuck
+Danish word for "sound", and are simple pot lids attached to pine

-are collected from garage sales and thrift stores.
-From the example
+doweling.
+Most are cast aluminum and collected from garage sales and

-of Tibetan bells and Ben Franklin's Glass Harmonium I knew that
+of Tibetan bells and Ben Franklin's Glass Harmonium I was well aware of

-would result from turning along the edge of a bell, but it wasn't
+a continuous ringing method resulting from turning the edge of a bell,

 until I experienced a group headed by William Houck (Chico, CA)

-at Mills College (Oakland, CA) that I realized their aesthetic
+at Mills College (Oakland, CA) that I realized the aesthetic

 for my school residencies!
 Inexpensive, available, un-tunable

-instruments played best with inexpensive duct tape wound 'round
+instruments played best with inexpensive duct tape wound around

-to my studio, I dug out the few lids
+a stick!
+Because of an impending middle school residency, one back at my studio, I dug out the few of the lids

-methods, and within a few years had a growing collection.
+methods, and mallet and within a few years had a growing collection.

 The notation presented here came from

-the early school workshops in Tacoma, and without any I
+the early school workshops in Tacoma without any I

 Ching connection.